michaeljoshuaramos/book-refactoring-martin-fowler/README.md

 ### **Motivation:**

 - The purpose is to improve code readability by introducing a named variable for an expression to clearly state the purpose or intent of that expression.
-- This refactoring clarifies complex expressions and simplifies debugging by breaking down code into more understandable parts.

 **[⬆ back to top](#table-of-contents)**